Shreyas-Adireddy/data_structures/README.md

 # Golang Concurrent/Single-Threaded Data Structures Library

-Welcome to the Golang Concurrent Data Structures Library!
+Welcome to the Golang Data Structures Library!
 This library provides a variety of efficient and thread-safe data structures implemented in Go, designed to enhance performance and concurrency handling in your applications.

 ## Features